rgitrepo/kubernetes-beginner-to-pro/docs/day6/service-types.md

 ### 1. Introduction to Service Types <a name="introduction"></a>

 Kubernetes services enable communication between different parts of an application or with external users.
 There are several types of services, each suited to specific use cases.
-This tutorial will cover the four main types of Kubernetes services: Cluster IP, Load Balancer, NodePort, Headless, and External Name.
+This tutorial will cover the five main types of Kubernetes services: Cluster IP, Load Balancer, NodePort, Headless, and External Name.
 We will explore their functions, use cases, and potential security concerns.

 [Back to TOC](#table-of-contents)